Upper gastrointestinal bleeding

-Upper gastrointestinal bleeding is gastrointestinal bleeding in the upper gastrointestinal tract, commonly defined as bleeding arising from the esophagus, stomach, or duodenum.
+Upper gastrointestinal bleeding (UGIB) is gastrointestinal bleeding in the upper gastrointestinal tract, commonly defined as bleeding arising from the esophagus, stomach, or duodenum.
 Blood may be observed in vomit or in altered form as black stool.
 Depending on the amount of the blood loss, symptoms may include shock.

 Upper gastrointestinal bleeding can be caused by peptic ulcers, gastric erosions, esophageal varices, and rarer causes such as gastric cancer.
 The initial assessment includes measurement of the blood pressure and heart rate, as well as blood tests to determine the hemoglobin.

 Significant upper gastrointestinal bleeding is considered a medical emergency.
 Fluid replacement, as well as blood transfusion, may be required.
 Endoscopy is recommended within 24 hours and bleeding can be stopped by various techniques.
 Proton pump inhibitors are often used.
 Tranexamic acid may also be useful.
 Procedures (such as TIPS for variceal bleeding) may be used.
 Recurrent or refractory bleeding may lead to need for surgery, although this has become uncommon as a result of improved endoscopic and medical treatment.

 Upper gastrointestinal bleeding affects around 50 to 150 people per 100,000 a year.
 It represents over 50% of cases of gastrointestinal bleeding.
 A 1995 UK study found an estimated mortality risk of 11% in those admitted to hospital for gastrointestinal bleeding.